 - When can my child transition to a toddler bed?

-There’s no one rule fits all, however usually between the age of 18 months and three years old is the right time.
+No one rule fits all, however usually, between the age of 18 months and three years old is the right time.
 Certainly not before six months old.

 - Should I sleep in with my toddler during the transition?

 It’s best to keep with your existing bedtime routine for a smooth transition.
 Co-sleeping is a personal choice but may carry some risks, as outlined by The Lullaby Trust.